LuckyJimJD/Residency/_pages/syllabus.md

 - Timely submission of all assignments; and
 - Professionalism in dealing with your field supervisor, faculty supervisor, clients, and others with whom you interact during the residency.

 Due dates for journals, time logs, and reports are indicated in the Schedule section below.
-If you are unable to meet an assignment deadline _because of your field supervisor's schedule_, you should notify me to receive an extension.
+If you are unable to meet an assignment deadline because of your field supervisor's schedule, you should notify me to receive an extension.
 Extensions will generally not be granted for other reasons absent extraordinary circumstances.

 Exemplary performance in your field placement, written assignments, and group meetings may earn a High Pass.
 Failure to meet these standards (including but not limited to 3 or more late submissions of written assignments) may result in a Low Pass or a Failing grade, depending on the extent of deficiency.